End of an era.

 Mike did encourage me to launch the older Design Resumes website in January 2009 and that made a dramatic change in my business.
 For the first time, I market to and work with clients from all over the United States.
 I’ve learned and grown in social media since the fall of 2007.

-t has definitely changed who I reach and communicate with on a daily basis using Twitter, Facebook, LinkedIn, and this blog.
+Social media definitely changed who I reach and communicate with on a daily basis using Twitter, Facebook, LinkedIn, and this blog.
 (The website was redesigned with a WordPress theme in 2010 and Raul Colon of Limonade redesigned the website in 2018.)

 I spent well over 30 days on the water.